guntassinghgs/US-Healthcare-Data-Analysis/README.md

 2) Worked on hypothesis to formulate the direction on analysis.
 3) Performed EDA to understand the trend.
 4) On the basis of hypothesis and EDA, dived deep to bring insights from the data using pivot tables and charts.
-5) Created interactive dashboard in Excel to show the results.
+5) Developed an interactive dashboard in Excel to show the results.
-6) Create powerpoint presentation to present the data and turn them into actionable insights.
+6) Created powerpoint presentation to present the analysis and turn them into actionable insights.

 ## Dashboard